 Under a planned restructuring of Catholic schools in West Hartford, the School of Saint Timothy became Saint Timothy Middle School in September 1989.
 The school now serves the needs of young adolescents in grades 6 through 8.
 Saint Timothy continues its link to the past with its dedication to excellence while always remaining true to the gospel teachings of Jesus Christ.

 Saint Timothy Middle School is accredited by the New England Association of Schools and Colleges and by the State of Connecticut Board of Education.

 The Tiger has been selected as the mascot for Saint Timothy Middle School.
-While a symbol of tremendous strength, we would do well to place the Tiger in the context that all strength comes from God. with its beautiful coat of dark stripes, the Tiger blends well into its environment, reminding us of the need to blend in with the diverse community of others, while still maintaining the strength to stand as witnesses for Gospels truths.
+While a symbol of tremendous strength, we would do well to place the Tiger in the context that all strength comes from God.
+With its beautiful coat of dark stripes, the Tiger blends well into its environment, reminding us of the need to blend in with the diverse community of others and still maintain the strength to stand as witnesses for Gospels truths.
 At Saint Timothy Middle School, our Tiger Spirit reflects our commitment to these truths.

 Our Patron Saint